Moutix/reste-assis-t-es-prevenu/README.md

 # reste-assis-t-es-prevenu
-You need to patch micropython and micropython-lib sources and rebuild micropython to be able to run this.
+You need to patch and rebuild micropython source to be able to run this.